FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-08-18-world-management.md

 3. Navigate to the [Worlds page](https://client.falixnodes.net/server/worlds) by hovering over "Server" and pressing "worlds".

-4. Press the "upload world" button and upload the chosen world folder.
+4. Press the "Upload world" button and upload the chosen world folder.

 {: .info}

 > You need to unarchive the world folder before uploading this to the server.

-5. Press "make Primary" (to select the world you want to join on).
+5. Press "Make Primary" (to select the world you want to join on).

 6. Delete the old worlds.